simdangelo/simdangelo.github.io/content/blog/learning-path/index.md

 Hello everyone,

 As mentioned in the introductory article of this blog, I'm here to transparently share details about my current studies.
-Specifically, I'll provide a link redirecting to my Notion personal page ([click here](https://bright-spaghetti-b27.notion.site/9983c45166cb4c8d9a14fc10f1b1f149?v=53478b87968f4f76855aedc3cf82236d&pvs=4)), where you can find a list of courses I've taken or currently enrolled in, along with brief descriptions and additional details.

 At the moment of writing (January 2024), my focus is on two main topics: